-Dunning Parish Historical Societyis based in the old Perthshire village of Dunning in Scotland.
+is based in the old Perthshire village of Dunning in Scotland.

+Dunning is steeped in history from the earliest days.
 The name in Gaelic is Dùnainn, meaning 'little fort'.
 There is an iron-age fort on the Dun Knock and a 1st century Roman camp at Kincladie.
 Saint Serf is said to have killed a dragon here, and there is a thorn tree planted in Jacobite times as well as a monument to Maggie Wall, burnt as a witch in 1657.
 Our site includes St. Serf's Church graveyard survey and Dunning parish census records, both useful for genealogy research.

 Dunning is still very much a living, working village, its residents a mix of all ages and interests.
 We have a population of 1000, two churches, three pubs, several shops, a primary school, two parks, a golf course, tennis courts and a bowling green.